oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 **Knowledge/Skills needed**
 * Python
 * A good testing mentality
-* bash scripting knowledge.
+* Bash scripting knowledge.

 **Suggested milestones**
 1. Make coverage visible from the CI build.
 This will allow us to not merge PRs which reduce the coverage percentage.
 Improve the coverage of the existing code to from 89% to 100% (2314 lines missing of 21562 at the time this was written), and put guidelines in place to ensure that no uncovered backend code makes it into the develop branch.
-1. Make sure that all libraries we use are compatible with python 3: if not, suggest mitigation approaches and migrate the libraries accordingly.
-In addition, make updates to the codebase to ensure that it is compatible with both Python 2 and Python 3, while ensuring that all setup and deployment scripts continue to work fine.
 1. Convert all bash scripts to python.
+Update the codebase to ensure that it is compatible with both Python 2 and Python 3, while ensuring that all setup and deployment scripts continue to work fine.
+Make sure that all libraries we use are compatible with python 3: if not, suggest mitigation approaches and migrate the libraries accordingly.
-Put measures in place (like lint checks) to ensure that the backend code always remains compatible with both python 2 and python 3, regardless of subsequent developer changes.
+1. Put measures in place (like lint checks) to ensure that the backend code always remains compatible with both python 2 and python 3, regardless of subsequent developer changes.
 Create a list of remaining steps that need to be taken for a final migration to python 3 (once a solution is found for the GAE dependency issues); this list should be as short as possible.

 **Related issues**: #5134

 **Notes**
 * See https://docs.python.org/3/howto/pyporting.html for migration instructions.
-* Proposals must clearly state how to achieve the 100% coverage state from our current state.
+* Proposals must clearly state a plan for how to achieve the 100% coverage state from our current state.

 ***

 ### 3.3.
 Migrate the frontend to Angular 2
-With the announcement that AngularJS will no longer be maintained or updated, we would like to upgrade our frontend to use Angular 2.
+With the announcement that [AngularJS will no longer be maintained or updated](https://blog.angular.io/stable-angularjs-and-long-term-support-7e077635ee9c), we would like to upgrade our frontend to use Angular 2.
 The migration will need to happen step by step, while maintaining the working state of the codebase.

 **Potential mentors**: **@kevinlee12** (primary), **@bansalnitish**

 Difficulty: Hard

 **Knowledge/Skills needed**
-* Angular
-* Angular2
+* AngularJS and Angular2
-* good technical design
+* Good technical design

 **Prerequisites**
 This project will only be offered for GSoC if the pre-work to convert the codebase to a migratable state (and update any necessary third-party libraries) is completed before the start of GSoC.
+This work is tracked in the ["Angular 2 Migration" GitHub project](https://github.com/oppia/oppia/projects/32).

 **Suggested milestones**:
-1. Upgrade at least 30% of the codebase to Angular 2, including test files.
+1. Upgrade at least 40% of the codebase to Angular 2, including test files.
 Communicate to developers the changes that are going on, and ensure that documentation exists for them to easily set up an Angular 2 environment and get started with development using Angular 2.
-1. Upgrade at least 60% of the codebase to Angular 2, including test files.
+1. Upgrade at least 70% of the codebase to Angular 2, including test files.
 1. Upgrade the entire codebase to Angular 2, including test files.

 **Notes**:
 * Proposals should demonstrate a clear understanding of the upgrade process, and specify a clear plan for tackling this project that can be fully conducted during the GSoC period.
 * Proposals should explain the impact of the changes on developers, and how to minimize this.
+* Proposals should explain how they intend to measure progress, and how the "40%" and "70%" numbers above can be verified objectively.
+(Note that the number for Milestone 1 is slightly higher because we expect the easier parts of this project to be completed earlier.)
 * See https://angular.io/guide/upgrade for the official upgrade instructions.

 ***